SongNotes Volumes 1-3

 VOLUME 1

-Taking Gertrude Stein's famous line “Rose is a rose is a rose is a rose” as a springboard, Frost treats us to some dry New England humor in The Rose Family.
+Taking Gertrude Stein’s famous line “Rose is a rose is a rose” as a springboard, Frost treats us to some dry New England humor in The Rose Family.
 The apple, pear, and plum are indeed members of the Rosaceae genus, of which he feigns ignorance.
-All the orneriness is set on its head in the last line, as the whole harangue becomes a love song.
-Stein famously said of her poem "I think that in that line the rose is red for the first time in English poetry for a hundred years."
-Take note of Frost's humorous use of monorhyme as he gently parodies this celebrated poem.
+All the orneriness is set on its head at the last line, as the whole harangue turns into a love song.

 Nothing Gold Can Stay